 Panel discussion with Daniel Hellmann and others as part of the series "Ohne euch wird's schräg" organised by Mehr Demokratie e.V.
 Bayern (Go to registration)

-What will happen after the early general election and what can we expect in the new election period in the party competition?
+What will happen after the early general election and which changes to the party system are to be expected?
 Danny Schindler spoke about these questions with the morning programme of SWR Kultur.

-Traditionally, governments in France can rely on stable parliamentary majorities.
-Since 2022, however, a minority government has been steering the country's destiny.
-Damien Lecomte and Calixte Bloquet trace the institutional and political developments of the last 20 years to explain this phenomenon.
+Traditionally, governments in France can rely on stabl majorities in parliament.
+Since 2022, however, a minority government is in office.
+Damien Lecomte and Calixte Bloquet trace the institutional and political developments of the last 20 years to explain this new phenomenon.
 Although this new political situation has placed parliament more at the centre of politics, it has not contributed to a stronger consensus orientation in the Assemblée nationale.

 The Bundestag elections on 23 February will be observed by an OSCE/ODIHR team of experts.
 In this context, discussions will also be held with experts from academia and civil society.
 Danny Schindler and Daniel Hellmann gave their assessments of the electoral reform, the scrutiny system and the general organisation of the election and discussed possible suggestions for improvement with the OSCE/ODIHR team of experts.